Integral test for convergence: Borderline between divergence and convergence

 for every ε > 0, and whether the corresponding series of the f(n) still diverges.
-Once such a sequence is found, a similar question can be asked with f(n) taking the role of 1/n, and so on.
+Once such a sequence is found, a similar question can be asked with f(n) taking the role of either 1/n (if f(n) diverges) or 1/n^{1+ε} (if f(n) converges), and so on.
 In this way it is possible to investigate the borderline between divergence and convergence of infinite series.